ganrad/openai-api-router/README.md

 ### A. Configure and run the API Gateway on a standalone *Virtual Machine*

-**NOTE**: Before we can get started, you will need a Linux Virtual Machine to run the API Gateway.
+Before we can get started, you will need a Linux Virtual Machine to run the API Gateway.
 If you haven't already, provision a Virtual Machine with a Linux flavor of your choice.

 1. Clone or fork this GitHub repository into a directory on the VM.